cyu/rack-cors/README.md

 For example, instead of specifying `chrome-extension://aomjjhallfgjeglblehebfpbcfeobpga` specify `aomjjhallfgjeglblehebfpbcfeobpga` in `origins`.

 As of 2.0.0 (currently in RC1), you can specify origins with a custom protocol.

+### Rails 6 Host Matching

+Rails 6 will block requests from unauthorized hosts, and this issue can be confused as a CORS related error.
+So in development, if you're making requests using something other than localhost or 127.0.0.1, make sure the server host has been authorized.
+[More info here](https://guides.rubyonrails.org/configuring.html#actiondispatch-hostauthorization)